sternSargentRA/pyTM/Docs/source/linear_pred/lin_pred.rst

 Overview
 ============

-This lecture introduces the linear state space system
+This lecture introduces the linear state space dynamic system

 Easy to use and carries a powerful theory of prediction